Nune Yesayan: Career

 Nune's first television appearance as a solo act was on the "Ayo" television program, a show similar to "Pop Idol".
 Nune won the highest possible scores from a panel of judges, retained the title of "top female vocalist" for the entire length of the television season and quickly became a household name in Armenia.

 Similar successes followed in 1990 and 1991, when Nune participated in two more nationally televised talent competition shows.
 Nune was named "Miss Soul" in 1990 and "Best Female Vocalist" at the Asoop (Comet) Award Show in 1991.
-Accolades and honors from domestic and international awards shows including the "Armenian Music Awards" in Los Angeles have continued and included honors for best album, best music video, best concert and best female vocalist.
+Accolades and honors from domestic and international awards shows including the "Armenian Music Awards" in Los Angeles have continued and included honors for best album, the best music video, best concert and best female vocalist.

 Nune recorded her first album of traditional Armenian songs in 1991.
 It was produced by Garbis Titizian and Prime Entertainment.
 Arthur Hagopian, who was part of Nune's first amateur band, arranged the album using modern instruments and contemporary arrangements.
 The music video for her rendition of the folks song "Kele Lao" was an immediate hit in the Armenian Diaspora and a regular staple of the US-based Armenian television station, Horizon.

 In 1991 and 1992, Nune was invited by her former teacher, Arthur Grigorian, to perform in shows he produced.
 Her appearances on television with Grigorian's group were a hit, and the group's concerts were always sold out.

 After the fall of the Soviet Union, harsh economic conditions in Armenia forced Nune to seek employment opportunities abroad.
 Her ability to sing in many languages and in various styles won her contracts at 5 Star hotels in the Middle East.
 During her concerts and small-venue shows, Nune sang contemporary hits, pop and jazz standards and songs in English, Arabic, French and Armenian.